collarmc/collar/README.md

 Online services for minecraft mods.

 ## Features
-* Create groups of players to share coordinates, waypoints and chat.
+* Create long running groups or short lived parties of players to share coordinates, waypoints and chat.
 * Uploading and distributing player textures, such as capes and avatars.
 * Server stored friend lists
 * Custom message formats for private, group and nearby messaging (build your own mod!)